IU-PR/Capstone_project/content/docs/Groups/JustOrgYou/Week_1.md

 We design system to be abstract from details of concrete formats and user flow.
 To do this, we split app into parts
 - `todo library` handle bare work task entries.
 Contain business logic of their merging in example.
+  - Also low level dependecies for file format parsing included
 - `frontend` literally any module to interact with user.
 It does not "think" but keep user state and call `todo library`
 - `api server` simple web component that provide api abstraction over additional (mainly AI) features.
 - `AI models` contain hard to deploy locally business logic.
 App not depends from them so offline is not a problem.
 Like Copilot extention works.